thbtppl/latex-tips-advice/README.md

 * Instead, have at least a quick look in the documentation of packages you're using.
 This will help you to use their commands as intended, and it will most likely save you hours of debugging.

-* Answers to your questions/issues can be found on the [TeX FAQ](http://www.texfaq.org/) or on [TeX SE](https://tex.stackexchange.com/).
+* Answers to your other questions/issues can be found on the [TeX FAQ](http://www.texfaq.org/) or on [TeX SE](https://tex.stackexchange.com/).

 * In your document, separate the format/layout from the actual content:
-    * Create a modular document with different files
+    * Create a modular document with different folders and files
     * Define commands with semantically appropriate names <!--, such as `\newcommand*{\contentstitle} {Table of Contents}`-->
     * Do not put hard-coded settings within your content

+    For example,
 Add point that one modification affects whole document use vec and chapterspace example

 * Use the `import` package to include other files if you have a multi-folder project structure.
 It is more flexible than the `\include` and `\input` commands to the extent that any relative path to the external file can be handled.
 For example, you could have in your main file